 - To prepare students to gain certification in secondary education in the biological sciences.

 - To afford students the opportunity to gain the knowledge and training needed to enter into various professions in industry and research.

 There are three curricular choices for students interested in biology.
 The Biology major offers a general curriculum for those who may be unsure of their future career path.
 The Biology Education major prepares students to be high school life science teachers.
 The Biomedical Sciences major is designed for students interested in medical and other health professional schools.

 This curriculum is designed to prepare students to pursue many career paths in the biological sciences.
-Students may select a path which prepares them for the various health professions.
-The curriculum also provides a foundation for graduate studies and offers the student the opportunity to gain research experience within selected advanced courses as well as through independent faculty-student research at Marist.
-All biology students are encouraged to apply to summer research programs at a variety of locations including Marist, the Institute of Ecosystem Studies and other colleges and universities.
+Students may select a path that prepares them for the various health professions.
+The curriculum also provides a foundation for graduate studies and offers the student the opportunity to gain research experience within selected advanced courses, as well as through independent faculty-student research at Marist.
+All biology students are encouraged to apply to summer research programs at a variety of locations, including Marist, the Cary Institute of Ecosystem Studies, and other colleges and universities.

-Students who wish to focus their undergraduate preparation for medical, dental, veterinary, or other health professional schools should choose this major (although the Biology major also is an appropriate choice).
-Students will complete a health-related internship and are strongly encouraged to include business and management courses to complement scientific training.
+Students who wish to focus their undergraduate studies on preparation for medical, dental, veterinary, or other health professional schools should choose this major (although the Biology major is also an appropriate choice).
+Students complete a health-related internship and are strongly encouraged to take business and management courses to complement their scientific training.